Terminator Salvation (video game): iOS version

 The game takes place in the year 2018.
 John Connor arrives via a helicopter in Los Angeles to assist a squad of resistance fighters.
 The captain of the squad tells him to reach a bunker.
 Upon reaching the bunker, he is informed that some of the Resistance fighters got trapped in it and is tasked with rescuing them.
 After John rescues the fighters, the captain informs him that the bunker is going to explode.
 John is successfully able to escape from the bunker.

 A team of resistance fighters carrying a special transmitter in the city was given a mission to call airstrikes on a Hunter-Killer tank to destroy it and recover its remains for research.
 However the team got attacked and was scattered.
 It fell upon John to recover the transmitter and complete the mission.
 While recovering the transmitter parts, he encounters the H-K tank.
 He is given the last transmitter part by a member of the team who tells him to find a way around the H-K tank through a nearby house in order to call upon an airstrike on it.
 John is successful in calling an airstrike on the H-K tank and it is destroyed.

 The game then shifts to Marcus Wright who awakens among the ruins of Los Angeles but has no idea where he is.
 He befriends a young Kyle Reese.
 They both decide to escape the city and join the Resistance.
 Marcus goes to the hills where he hopes to find a working car.
 Marcus is attacked by a Hunter-Killer aircraft in a parking lot although he is able to destroy it.
 Marcus is able to find a vehicle and along with Kyle tries to escape out of the city in it.
 While driving, they spot a Harvester near them.
 They try to avoid being detected by him while driving but it's able to discover them and chases after them.
 However they are able to take it down and escape the city.

 The game then shifts back to John.
 The intel gathered from the destroyed H-K tank showed the location of Skynet's base and John decides to enter it alone.
 The way to the base is guarded by a H-K tank which he is able to destroy.
 He rides to the base using a Moto-Terminator taken down by the Resistance.
 In the base he encounters a T-700 which he destroys.
 The base defences catch John by surprise and injure him, but he manages to escape and blow up the complex.
-The game with John seeing the complex destroy inside the pupil of his eye.
+The game ends with John seeing the complex destroy inside the pupil of his eye.